Something magical happens when you enter the Angkor Complex. To explore the Angkor Wat with kids is a truly extraordinary and rewarding experience.

 As soon as I heard the name of Cambodia, the first thing I thought of was the Angkor Wat Temple and the Tomb Raider movie with Angelina Jolie.
 I have always imagined going here one day, to see the old temples that are slowly being swallowed by nature.
 Trees growing over the buildings, creating spectacular scenery for us tourists to marvel upon and take pictures of.

-To visit Angkor Complex and the experience the Angkor Wat for kids is a must!
+To visit Angkor Complex and experience the Angkor Wat for kids is a must!
 What better way to teach them about this amazing place, then to let them explore it with you.
 They might not absorb or understand the significance of these structures just yet, but they will remember these sites forever.
 Maybe one day they will be able to teach their kids a little more about the world and its hidden secrets.

 Where is Angkor Wat located?